veit/python-basics-tutorial/docs/libs/upload-install.rst

 Finally, you can deploy the package on the :term:`Python Package Index` (:term:`PyPI`) or another index, for example :doc:`gitlab` or :term:`devpi`.

-For this you should register on *Test PyPI*. *Test-PyPI* is a separate instance that is intended for testing and experimentation.
+For the :term:`Python Package Index`, you must register with *Test PyPI* .
+Test PyPI is a separate instance that is intended for testing and experimenting.
 To set up an account there, go to https://test.pypi.org/account/register/.
+Further information can be found at `Using
-For more information, see `Using TestPyPI <https://packaging.python.org/en/latest/guides/using-testpypi/>`_.
+TestPyPI <https://packaging.python.org/en/latest/guides/using-testpypi/>`_.

 Now you can create the :file:`~/.pypirc` file: